Vietnamese stocks down at midday, volume shrinks

-HANOI, May 11 (Reuters) - Vietnamese stocks fell in the morning session in lower volume as investors extended sales to take profit, an analyst said on Friday.
+HANOI, April 19 (Reuters) - Vietnamese stocks ended Thursday’s morning session down in lower volume but they could rebound next week on strong buying demand, market analysts said.

 VN Index